 The Championship is being hosted by the Royal Perth Yacht Club, with the first points races starting today and continuing through to 25 January.

 The 2006 IFDS World Disabled Sailing Championship is the first qualification event for the 2008 Paralympic Sailing Competition, with the seven top ranked nations in both the single-person keelboat 2.4 Metre and three-person keelboat Sonar events gaining qualification, subject to IPC approval.
 The first qualifying event for the new two-person keelboat Paraylmpic event in the UD-18 will take place later in the year.

 In the case that the required number of races are not completed (in accordance with IFDS rules) then the qualification slots attributed to the competition will be redistributed to the 2007 IFDS World Disabled Sailing Championships Allocation method and allocated through the results of the corresponding boat class.

-For a complete list of all the news about the HSBC Tornado World Champonship 2006 CLICK HERE.
+For all the news from the Alcoa IFDS World Disabled Sailing Championships CLICK HERE.